 There are many worlds out there waiting to fire your imagination.
-This site is for everyone interested in the burgeoning field of exoplanet detection and research, from the general public to scientists in the field.
-It will present columns, news stories and in-depth features, as well as the work of guest writers.
+This site is for everyone interested in the burgeoning fields of astrobiology and in particular exoplanet detection, research and habitability.
+It is for the general public as well as scientists, and it will present columns, news stories and in-depth features, as well as the work of guest writers.

 The “Many Worlds” column is supported by the Lunar Planetary Institute/USRA and informed by NASA's NExSS initiative, a research coordination network dedicated to the study of planetary habitability.
 Any opinions expressed are the author’s alone.